-The Derrick Trail shares it's beginnings with the Horton Creek Trail.
-While the trail itself is probably not worthy of it's own write-up, it does offer some outstanding views of Promontory Butte and the Rim, a good workout and access to a nice section of the Highline Trail.
+While the Derrick Trail itself is probably not worthy of it's own write-up, it does offer some outstanding views of Promontory Butte and the Rim, a good workout and access to a nice section of the Highline Trail.
 Most importantly, it is a pleasant change of pace from the usual out and back hike to Horton Spring, and should help avoid some of the crowds, especially during the peak summer season.

-The Derrick Trail continues heading north/northeast, gradually becoming steeper and much rockier.
-It is not a terrible climb, but it is rocky and rough, so make sure to stop occasionally and soak in the wonderful views of the Rim.
+From the Derrick Trailhead, the Derrick Trail heads east/northeast.
+The ascent is steady, make sure to stop occasionally and soak in the wonderful views of the Rim.
 As the trail climbs toward Promontory Butte, it becomes lined with Manzanita mixed in with the ever present Ponderosa and Junipers.
-After about a mile and a half, the Derrick intersects the Highline.
-At the time of this writing, the Junction sign was lying on the ground, it's jigsaw pieces carefully arranged for better reading.
+At 2.5 mi, Derrick intersects the Highline.
 The right branch continues down the hill and southeast to Christopher Creek.
 Take the left branch which contours Promontory Butte as it threads it's way to Horton Spring.

 Take your time, because this is a very pleasant section of the Highline.
 As a matter of fact, if it wasn't for the beauty of the waterfalls and cascades in Horton Creek itself, this would be the highlight of the loop.
 The trail gently rises and falls, sometimes a bit steeply, but nothing too taxing.
-The Ponderosa Pines close around you and the area retains that euphoric sent of pine pitch in the light high country air.
+The Ponderosa Pines close around you and the area retains that euphoric scent of pine pitch in the light high country air.
 This is Rim hiking at it's finest .
 There also appears to be many young maples and oaks on this section, so this may end up being a fine autumn color hike.
-A half mile or so from the Highline junction, the Promontory Butte trail #268 takes off sharply up the side of the Butte on the right.
-After two miles the trail crosses the dry headwaters of Horton Creek.
-A half mile walk down the creek bed will take you to the Horton Creek Trail, coming in from the right.
-Or, cross the dry creek bed and continue up the steep hill until you reach Horton Spring.
-Follow the Horton Creek Trail description for your return down Horton Creek to the campground and trailhead.
+Roughly 0.7 mi the Highline junction, Promontory Trail #268 takes off sharply up the side of the Butte on the right.

 The loop is not much more difficult than the more common Horton Creek out and back, a bit steep and more feisty, but it is very pleasant and it does offer some solitude before reaching the very popular Horton Spring.
 Make the Spring and the beauty of Horton Creek your reward, and this trail in will be worth it!